-Implementation Guidance 12.7: All translations of the final Applicant Guidebook should be available at or as close as practicable in time to the point at which the English version is published.
+Implementation Guidance 12.10: All translations of the final Applicant Guidebook should be available at or as close as practicable in time to the point at which the English version is published.

-Implementation Guidance 12.8: To promote usability and clarity, write the Applicant Guidebook using Plain Language standards to the extent possible and avoid complex legal terminology when it is not necessary.

-Implementation Guidance 12.9: To ensure that the AGB is a practical resource for users, the core text of the AGB should be focused on the application process.
-Historical context and policy should be included in appendices or a companion guide, while remaining linked to relevant AGB provisions.
-The Working Group suggests including step-by-step instructions for applicants with clear guidance about how the process may vary in the case of applications for different categories of TLDs or other variable situations.

-Implementation Guidance 12.10: In service of usability, ICANN org should ensure that the AGB has a robust Table of Contents and Index.
-The online version should be tagged and searchable, so that users may easily find sections of text that are applicable to them.

 Recommendation 12.11: Application fees for each application must be published in that rounds’ Applicant Guidebook.

 b.
 Deliberations and rationale for recommendations and/or implementation guidelines

-Rationale for Affirmations 12.1 and 12.2, Affirmation with Modification 12.3, Recommendations 12.4-12.6 and 12.11, and Implementation Guidance 12.7-12.10: The Working Group generally agreed that an AGB of some form should continue to be utilized in future waves of applications.
+Rationale for Affirmations 12.1 and 12.2, Affirmation with Modification 12.3, Recommendations 12.4, 12.8 and 12.9, and 12.11, and Implementation Guidance 12.5-12.7 and 12.10: The Working Group generally agreed that an AGB of some form should continue to be utilized in future waves of applications.
 The Working Group recommendations and implementation guidance therefore focus on ways to improve the AGB to better serve key programmatic goals.
 The Working Group considered the importance of ensuring that the New gTLD Program is widely accessible and easy to understand for a broad, global audience.
 Noting that the AGB is the central resource for applicants to find information and instructions regarding the application process, the Working Group developed recommendations and implementation guidance that support usability, clarity, and practicality of the AGB for its primary audience.

 c.
 New issues raised in deliberations since publication of the Initial Report, if applicable